iqbal125/gatsby-fullstack-starter/README.md

 https://www.manypixels.co/

+<br/><br/>
 ### Required
 This Project requires the use of Aligola, Firebase and Disques.
-You will need to API keys from each provider.
+You will need API keys from each provider.
 They are all free and only take minutes to setup.